NeptuneMagicSauce/CatPi/README.md

 # TODO

+- button to reset calibration to factory defaults because if you go through the calibration screens but you don't have the known weight but you put your finger on the scale then it's in a state with bad calibration data

 - problem: the screen is too bright in the night test screen saver shuts off screen: can it be waken up with a touch?